GIScience/ohsome-quality-api/docs/indicators_en.md

 Reference dataset:
-- [Microsoft Roads](https://github.com/microsoft/RoadDetections): Worldwide dataset of roads, derived from satellite imagery.
+- [Microsoft Roads](https://github.com/microsoft/RoadDetections): Worldwide dataset of roads, derived from satellite imagery using machine learning.

+### Limitation
+- No quality assessment of reference dataset.
+OSM may represent the real world more accurate than the reference data

 ## User Activity